kcheriyath/csvlinter/README.md

 GitHub action that runs `csvlint`.

-The project is heavily based on salt-lint-action, which was created by Roald Nefs and the original csv-lint action by blackstar257 at [docker-csvlint](https://github.com/blackstar257/docker-csvlint).
+The project is heavily based on salt-lint-action, which was created by Roald Nefs and the action from blackstar257 at [docker-csvlint](https://github.com/blackstar257/docker-csvlint).

-Main enhancement to `docker-csvlint` is to be able to provide a search path and file pattern.
+This action adds few additional parameters like file paths and patterns to `docker-csvlint`.
+Also added is a configurable exit status.

 ## Usage